longhorn/longhorn/README.md

 Longhorn is lightweight, reliable, and powerful.
 You can install Longhorn on an existing Kubernetes cluster with one `kubectl apply` command or using Helm charts.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster.

 Longhorn implements distributed block storage using containers and microservices.
-Longhorn creates a dedicated storage controller for each block device volume and sychronously replicates the volume across multiple replicas stored on multiple nodes.
+Longhorn creates a dedicated storage controller for each block device volume and synchronously replicates the volume across multiple replicas stored on multiple nodes.
 The storage controller and replicas are themselves orchestrated using Kubernetes.
 Here are some notable features of Longhorn:

 1. Enterprise-grade distributed storage with no single point of failure
 2. Incremental snapshot of block storage
 3. Backup to secondary storage (NFS or S3-compatible object storage) built on efficient change block detection
-4. Recuring snapshot and backup
+4. Recurring snapshot and backup
 5. Automated non-disruptive upgrade.
 You can upgrade the entire Longhorn software stack without disrupting running volumes!
 6. Intuitive GUI dashboard